Yet another VI(M) cheat sheet

 <CTRL>v Enter visual block mode

-Cursor motions mark text (y copies d cuts to general buffer).
+Cursor motions mark text (y copies d cuts to general buffer, p pastes after leaving visual mode).

 File management commands